Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Preliminaries on screening operators

-These maps are called \emph{screening operators}.
-If the singularity of $Y(w,z)$ at $z=0$ is mild enough, then by the next theorem these screening operators should fulfil the relations of the Nichols algebra $\mathcal{B}(W)$ associated to the module $W$.
-The braiding of $W$ in the representation category expresses the non-locality of $Y(w,z)$.
-If the singularity at $z=0$ is severe, then the screening operators generate some algebra extension of the Nichols algebra $\cB(W)$.\\ For general VOAs this is work in progress by Huang-Lentner, but for Heisenberg VOAs and lattice VOAs it has been proven in \cite{Lent17}: \begin{teo} Given a non-integral lattice $\Lambda$ and elements $v_1, \ldots, v_n \in~\Lambda$, we consider the elements $e^{v_i}$ in the modules $\mathcal{H}_{v_i}$ of the associated Heisenberg VOA $\mathcal{H}$.
-The braiding between two elements is
+If the singularity of products $\Y(w_1,z_1)\cdots \Y(w_n,z_n)$ at points $z_i=z_j$ is mild enough so that certain integrals converge (\emph{subpolar}, see below), then we expect these screening operators to fulfill the relations of the Nichols algebra~$\cB(W)$ associated with the module~$W$ and its braiding in the representation category $\operatorname{Rep}(\V)$, which expresses the multivaluedness (or non-locality) of the intertwining operator.
+If the singularity at $z=0$ is more severe, then the screening operators should generate some algebra extension of the Nichols algebra.

+Establishing this result for general VOAs is work in progress, but for Heisenberg and lattice VOA and their explicit intertwiners, it is proven in \cite{Len17}: \begin{defin}[{\cite[Definition 5.4]{Len17}}] Let $I=\{1,\dots,n\}$.
+A set of complex parameters $(m_{ij})$ with $1\leq i\leq j\leq n$ is called \emph{subpolar}, if for every subset $J\subset I$ with $|J|\geq 2$ the following inequality holds: